 Press the power button on the printer and wait for it to turn off completely.

 Wait for at least 30 seconds, and then reconnect the printer to its power outlet and turn it on.
 This will successfully reset the printer.

 Method 2: Check the printer’s print head

-If error 5C20 is accompanied by crackling and/or rattling noise when you try to print something, the cause may be a problem with the printer’s print head.
-To determine if that is indeed the cause so that you can move onto either cleaning or replacing the print head, you need to first unplug the printer from its power outlet and then take off the printer’s cover panel to gain access to its insides, lift the orange/grey lever to the lift of the ink cartridges, remove the ink cartridges and check on the print head to see if that is the problem.
+If error 5C20 is accompanied by a crackling and/or rattling noise when you attempt to print something, the cause may be a problem with the printer’s print head.
+To confirm if that is indeed the cause so that you can proceed with either cleaning or replacing the print head, first unplug the printer from its power outlet.
+Then, remove the printer’s cover panel to gain access to its internals.
+Lift the orange/grey lever to the left of the ink cartridges, remove the cartridges, and inspect the print head to determine whether it is causing the problem.

 Method 3: Make sure that the belt that moves the cartridge carriage is in place

-If the print head turns out to be completely okay, the cause behind error 5C20 can be a problem with the belt that moves the cartridge carriage back and forward inside the printer to release ink onto paper.
-This belt is located directly behind the cartridge carriage, so remove the carriage and use a flashlight to check on the belt, make sure that the belt is in place and has not slipped off its wheels on either end of the printer and does not need any lubricant.
+If the print head turns out to be completely okay, the cause behind error 5C20 could be a problem with the belt that moves the cartridge carriage back and forth inside the printer to release ink onto paper.
+This belt is located directly behind the cartridge carriage.
+Therefore, remove the carriage and use a flashlight to inspect the belt.
+Ensure that the belt is in its proper place and has not slipped off its wheels at either end of the printer, and that it does not require any lubricant.
 If the belt feels dry, gently apply a very small amount of white grease to it using a Q-tip.

 If none of the methods listed above manage to get rid of error 5C20 for you, your only choice may be to have your printer serviced as the cause of error 5C20 in your case is likely to be hardware-related.
 You should contact your nearest Canon service center (or a qualified printer serviceperson) and set up an appointment to have your printer looked at and fixed.